Innovation Day 2025

 The Science History Institute and the Society of Chemical Industry America will present the 22nd annual Innovation Day on September 8, 2025.

-This hybrid event, open to members of SCI America, will feature in-person and online sessions.
-In-person sessions will be held at the Science History Institute Conference Center in historic Old City Philadelphia.
+This hybrid event will feature a combination of in-person and online programming.
+In-person programming will be held at the Science History Institute Conference Center in historic Old City Philadelphia.
+More information on the day’s format will be available by July 1, 2025.
+We will accommodate all speakers and presenters in the format they are most comfortable using.

 Find directions and parking information here.
 Please contact InnovationDay@sciencehistory.org with questions.